This object shall provide the status of the PDS FSA. The bits 10, 9, and 6 to 0 shall be supported. The other bits may be supported.

 If bit 10 (target reached) of the statusword is 1, this indicates that the PDS has reached the set-point.
 The set-point is operation mode specific and is defined in detail in the corresponding clauses of this part of the IEC 61800-7 series.
 Bit 10 is also set to 1, if the operation mode has been changed.
 The change of a target value by software will alter this bit.
 If quick stop option code is 5, 6, 7 or 8, bit 10 is set to 1, when the quick stop operation is finished and the PDS is halted.
 If halt occurred and the PDS has halted then bit 10 is set to 1, too.

-Position range limit (607Bh) is being used only in Profile position PP mode and it limits Position demand value (6062h) since demand value can’t wrap around range limit, when profiler is being used.
+Additional limit, Position range limit (607Bh), exists for Position demand value (6062h) in Profile position (PP) mode since demand value can't wrap around the range limit, when profiler is being used.

 |Bits||Cyclic synchronous position control||Cyclic synchronous velocity control||Cyclic synchronous torque control||Profile position mode||Profile velocity mode||Homing mode|